 The shop also offers vegan, protein and paleo bars, a rainbow of Pukka tea boxes and high frequency food including super greens.

-You’ll even find mung bean fettuccine and wheatgrass, which seemingly didn’t go out of vogue in the 90s, and raw treats by local business In8ly Good.
+You’ll even find wheatgrass, which seemingly didn’t go out of vogue in the 90s, and raw treats by local business In8ly Good.

-Locals can order small, medium or large boxes of 100 per cent certified organic fruit and veg collected fresh from Sydney market and delivered to their door twice a week.
+Locals can order small, medium or large boxes of 100 per cent certified organic fruit and vegetables collected fresh from Sydney market and delivered to their door twice a week.

 It’s always seasonal, always organic and packaged with recycled boxes from the markets.